xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 If you decided to rewrite your legacy application using [DDD](https://stackoverflow.com/questions/1222392/can-someone-explain-domain-driven-design-ddd-in-plain-english-please) because the business domain is too complex, [CoreDdd](https://github.com/xhafan/coreddd/wiki) .NET library can help with the DDD infrastructure for your project.
 It supports .NET Core 2 and higher and .NET framework 4 and higher.
 To learn more about CoreDdd, please refer to the CoreDdd  [documentation](https://github.com/xhafan/coreddd/wiki) and [code samples](https://github.com/xhafan/coreddd-sample).

-[implement example ASP.NET Web Forms app, executing some SP doing some crazy stuff with 2-3 tables, and show an sample rewrite over the same database using CoreDdd, DDD, **chicago TDD**]
+[implement example ASP.NET Web Forms app, executing some SP doing some crazy stuff with 2-3 tables, and show a sample rewrite over the same database using CoreDdd, DDD, **chicago TDD**]

-[Performance - publishing messages to bus]
+[Performance - publishing messages to bus] - segregation of queries and commands into their own transactions - smaller transactions, better performance;

+[Chicago style controller tests - discuss advantages and disadvantages of London style vs chicago style tests - add London examples as well]

 [docker hub - continuous deployment]